 The Nabi Band Compete is sold in pairs and it promotes cross-training with friends and family.
 You can take on other people in a variety of fun challenges and children can use teamwork to reach adult-like fitness goals, such as running a marathon.

 Out of the box, the LeapBand offers 10 games with 40 more games which can be unlocked as the wearer progresses.
 Kids also unlock more pets and the activities are great fun.
 Add all of this together, and you have one heck of a kid’s fitness tracker.
-It’s also fairly cheap to buy, with the tracker available in green, pink and blue for a snip under £15.00 online.
+It’s also fairly cheap to buy at under $25.00.

 UNICEF Kid Power Band

 To date, there are over 134,000 Kid Power team members which speak volumes for how successful the Kid Power Band has been.
-The device itself costs roughly $40 in the US and $10 of that goes directly to UNICEF when purchased through Target.
+The device itself costs roughly $20 and $10 of that goes directly to UNICEF.

 Garmin Vivofit Jr 2

-Of course, no kid’s activity tracker would be complete without some goodies for parents, and to this end, the Vivofit Jr does well.
 Parents can download the Vivofit Jr app and keep track of their child’s activity.
 From the app, you also have full control over what features your child can access and you can also add individual profiles to the app, so keeping track of more than one child is made easy.
-Parents can also assign their kid’s tasks from the app, such as household chores, to help them remember that they’ve got some tasks to do.

-You can get your hands on a Fitbit Zip now through several retailers online, and it is available in three colors: Charcoal, Midnight Blue and Magenta.
+You can get your hands on a Fitbit Zip now in three colors: Charcoal, Midnight Blue and Magenta.